THEpeoplewhoSEES/RMDScripts/README.md

 # RMD Scripts
 Scripts that are helpful for developing myths!
-Credit is given in each script.
+A link to each original message will be posted.